Teo-Rortais/turtlebot3-person-follower/docs/SETUP.md

 source  ~/.bashrc
 ```

-Once the ROS set up is complete, we need to install and build some ROS packages on the TurtleBot :
+Once the ROS set up is complete, we need to install and build some ROS packages on the TurtleBot:

 ``` bash
 sudo apt install python3-argcomplete python3-colcon-common-extensions libboost-system-dev build-essential